ATK and United Launch Alliance Successfully Test GEM-60 Motor

 Test Conducted at Cold Temperatures and Validates New Nozzle

-PROMONTORY, Utah, Sept.
-6, 2012 /PRNewswire/ -- ATK (NYSE: ATK) and United Launch Alliance (ULA) conducted a successful cold-temperature ground test today of a Graphite Epoxy Motor (GEM-60) solid rocket motor used to boost ULA's Delta IV launch vehicles.
+PROMONTORY, Utah, May 31, 2012 /PRNewswire/ -- ATK (NYSE: ATK) and United Launch Alliance (ULA) conducted a successful cold-temperature ground test today of a Graphite Epoxy Motor (GEM-60) solid rocket motor used to boost ULA Delta IV launch vehicles.

 "GEM-60 motors have successfully boosted ULA's Delta IV Medium+ launch vehicles 11 times since 2002," said Mark Wilkins, ULA's vice president of Program Operations.
-"These ground tests are an important part of qualifying modifications and upgrades to flight hardware, as well as ensuring mission success on future flights."
+"Ground tests are an important part of qualifying modifications and upgrades to flight hardware, as well as ensuring mission success on future flights."

-The GEM-60 motor is a strap-on booster that was developed for ULA by ATK in 2000 to increase the payload-to-orbit capability of the Delta IV Medium+ launch vehicle.
-The first two-motor configuration boosted the inaugural flight of the Delta IV launch vehicle family in November 2002, and the first four-motor configuration flew in 2009.
+The GEM-60 motor is a strap-on booster that was developed for ULA by ATK in 2000 to increase the payload-to-orbit capability of the Delta IV Medium+ launch vehicles.
+The first two-motor configuration of the GEM-60 boosted the inaugural flight of the Delta IV launch vehicle family in November 2002, and the first four-motor configuration flew in 2009.

 ULA program management, engineering, test, and mission support functions are headquartered in Denver, Colo.
 Manufacturing, assembly and integration operations are located at Decatur, Ala., and Harlingen, Texas.
 Launch operations are located at Cape Canaveral AFS, Fla., and Vandenberg AFB, Calif.
 For more information, visit the ULA Web site at www.ulalaunch.com, or call the ULA Launch Hotline at 1-877-ULA-4321 (852-4321).
 Join the conversation at www.facebook.com/ulalaunch and twitter.com/ulalaunch.